 Special Events and Services

-If this is the first time you have attended an ASA Annual Meeting, please plan to attend an orientation session at 3:00-4:15 p.m. on Saturday, August 18, prior to the first Plenary Session.
+If this is the first time you have attended an ASA Annual Meeting, please plan to attend an orientation session at 10:30-11:30 am on Saturday, August 14, prior to the mid-day Plenary on the first full day of program sessions.
 This special orientation hour provides the opportunity to meet Association officers and staff and begin networking with experienced colleagues.
 Advice from ASA Officers and experienced attendees will help you chart a course through the myriad activities and substantive attractions.

-ASA Secretary Florence Bonner and Executive Officer Felice J. Levine host this orientation.
-Pointers on navigating the Annual Meeting will be shared in informal roundtable discussions.
-First-time attendees who pre-registered should look for an admission ticket in their badge envelopes as soon as they pick up their program packets and come prepared to ask “what makes it work?”
+ASA Secretary Arne Kalleberg and Executive Officer Sally T. Hillsman host this orientation.
+Pointers on navigating the Annual Meeting will be shared in informal roundtable discussion.
+First-time attendees who pre-registered should look for a reminder ticket in their badge envelopes as soon as they pick up their program packets and come prepared to ask “What makes it work?”

-All meeting attendees are invited to attend the Honorary Reception at 6:30 p.m., Sunday, August 19, to express appreciation, congratulations, and best wishes to President Massey and the major ASA award recipients on this festive occasion.
+All meeting attendees are invited to attend the Honorary Reception at 6:30 pm, Sunday, August 15, to express appreciation, congratulations, and best wishes to President Burawoy and the major 2004 ASA award recipients on this festive occasion.

-Since 1984, social science departments and regional societies have joined the American Sociological Association in co-sponsoring the annual Honorary Reception that follows the President’s address.
+Since 1984, social science departments and regional societies have joined the American Sociological Association in co-sponsoring the annual Honorary Reception that follows the Presidential Address.
 Donors and sponsors of this year’s reception will be announced in the Final Program.
-If your department or institution would like to sponsor in this event, please contact the ASA Public Information Office (202-383-9005, x320; email@example.com) to request a pledge form.
+If your department or institution would like to sponsor this event, please contact the ASA Executive Office (202-383-9005, x315; email@example.com) by June 15 to request a pledge form.

 MFP Benefit Reception

 Set aside time during the busy weekend to join good friends and supporters of the ASA’s Minority Fellowship Program (MFP).
-Plan to relax after dinner, satisfy your sweet tooth, and meet current Fellows and MFP alumni.
+Plan to relax after dinner, nibble a sweet or two, and meet current Fellows and MFP alumni.
 Please attend this special event and reaffirm your commitment to the MFP Program.

 $25—donor; $50—sponsor; $100—benefactor